jllanfranchi/i3cols/README.md

 #### Unsupported (or awkwardly supported) data types

 1. **Mixture of types**: Scalar data where the item in one event has one type while another event (for that same item) has another type; similarly for vector data where dtype changes either within or across events.
 E.g., if the datatype contains a different-length-per-event vector as one field within the type (while all other parts of the type are constant-length).
 This can be accommodated (to varying degrees of ineffficiency) by creating a type that contains all fields and just _one_ of the vector type, and then duplicating the fields that remain constant for every value in the vector.

-One "column" consists of between 1 and 3 Numpy arrays stored in a directory.
-For example, if we extract "InIcePulses"

 ## Installation